Mount Irvine flood map & planning overlays

 Is Mount Irvine flood-prone?

-Very little of Mount Irvine carries a mapped flood overlay.
+Flood mapping covers Mount Irvine and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Mount Irvine bushfire-prone?